JSande2021/ABApp/README.md

 <hr>

 - The first step to getting this application running on your system is to first import the project into eclipse or your favorite IDE.
-You will need the web application tools plug in for eclipse.

 - To run this application you will need to go to the AddressBook2Application.java file and click the run button at the top of the screen.
 (This application contains a spring boot framework,